NicolasEsc10/Calculator-App/README.md

-# Calculator app
+# Calculator App

-This basic calculator project was created using the React JavaScript library, along with the Vite quick build tool, for an efficient development environment.

-For interface design, I used SCSS (Sass) for color changes on the screen.
+Calculator App is a simple and minimalist web application for a calculator.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division accurately and precisely.

+## Features

+- Perform addition, subtraction, multiplication, and division effortlessly.
+- Minimalist interface for smooth user experience.
+- Built with React.js and Vite for efficient development.
+- SCSS (Sass) utilized for customizable interface colors.

 ## Screenshot